 Be a Lifeline

-MSMT has set up the Lifeline Fund to help support the theatre through the Covid-19 emergency and the subsequent cancellation of its 62nd season.
+MSMT has set up the Lifeline Fund to help support the theatre in response to the Covid-19 cancellations and restrictions.

 As a not-for-profit arts organization, charitable contributions are vital to our mission to offer engaging, live professional performances and outreach opportunities that entertain, educate and enrich lives with power and passion.

 None of it is possible without you.
 And this year due to the cancellation of our 2020 season, we need you now more than ever.

 Your gift will help us raise the curtain in 2021 — and until then, it will provide the critical funding of resources to support MSMT staff and programs as we prepare for 2021 shows – sets, costumes, technology and maintaining the level of professionalism you have come to expect from our company.
 We also need to recruit technicians, actors, and Educational Fellows for the next season, and continue to build relationships with our donors, subscribers, patrons, advertisers, and sponsors.

 Through careful fiscal planning we have been able to cut almost $3 million from our over $5 million budget and we have been able, through the generous donations from many patrons and sponsors, to salvage a portion of our income for this summer.
 But, we still need to recoup nearly $1.5 million to stay strong through this loss and bring you a vibrant 2021 season and beyond.

 Help continue our memories and be a Lifeline Today.

 NEW TAX DEDUCTIONS

 If you are considering making a donation to MSMT, please note the following: